 Students may complete any of the following programs with one of the licensure programs listed above.
 The developmental standards and school setting of the license will be the same as the partner license except for all-grade programs where the dual license will be for middle school and high school only.
-The special education dual program is only available to elementary and secondary majors.

-English as a Second Language (ESL) Licensure Addition Program
+English as a New Language (ENL) Licensure Addition Program

-- Preparation to teach children whose first language is not English - · Content Standard: English as a Second Language
+- Preparation to teach children whose first language is not English - Content Standard: English as a Second Language